dubrie/public/books.md

 ### Queued Up Next

-- Accelerate: The Science of Lean Software and DevOps
 - The Art of Community: Seven Principles for Belonging
 - Being Mortal
 - The Business Blockchain
 - But What If We're Wrong?
 - Cadillac Desert
 - Career Renegade
-- Crucial Conversations by Kerry Patterson, Joseph Grenny, Ron McMillan, Al Switzler
 - The Devil In The White City
 - Disrupted
 - Drive